-A diocese can attain perpetual adoration in every parish when the bishop makes it mandatory.
-This is and has been the most effective way to achieve this goal.
+A diocese has and could attain perpetual adoration in every parish when the bishop makes it mandatory.
+This has been the most effective way to achieve this goal.
 According to Canon Law, a bishop has the authority to do so.
-A bishop can request and encourage this of his pastors, but when he mandates something, there is an obligation for pastors and parishes to respond.
+A bishop can or may prefer to request, invite and encourage this of his pastors.
+When the bishop mandates something however, there is more of an obligation for pastors and parishes to respond.

 The benefits and fruits are unsurpassed.
 In this diocese, every Catholic teacher began bringing their class to make a regular holy hour at the parish.
 Every pastor also holds a monthly holy hour assembly in every Catholic school, with of all the students in attendance in prayer and the Sacrament of Reconciliation is made available.

 This small diocese began having ten ordinations to the priesthood annually – that’s about ten times the number of vocations as some other large dioceses.
 This diocese attributes the great number of ordinations to having perpetual adoration in every parish.

 A US diocese has round the clock adoration in 100% of its’ parishes, except a few have partial perpetual adoration.
 Another US diocese has 50/51 parishes with 24 hour Perpetual Eucharistic Adoration.
 A bishop from outside Canada wrote in the letter below: “Almost all of our parishes have Adoration chapels in this archdiocese”.